TerikaJ/azure-begin/README.md

 <h3>BONUS: Delete All Resources In Azure</h3>

-_To retain your free Azure credits as much as possible, we have to make sure we DELETE ALL resources after every project._
+_To retain your free remaining Azure credits, we must ensure that we DELETE ALL of our resources after every project._
-- From Azure, go to Resource Groups, select any Resource listed, then click "Delete resource group".
+- From Azure, navigate to "Resource Groups", select any Resource listed, then click "Delete resource group".
 - Type the resource group name to confirm deletion (faster to copy/paste the name).
 - Then click "Delete".
-_Repeat these steps for each and every resource group listed until all are deleted_
+_Repeat these steps for every resource group listed until all resources are deleted_
 <p align="center">
 <img src="https://i.imgur.com/Yedg9Cl.jpg" height="80%" width="80%" alt="Azure Step 5-5"/>
 </p>

-_If you have any created virtual machines:_
+_If you have remaining virtual machines:_
-- From Azure, go to "Virtual Machines", select any that are listed, the click "Delete".
+- From Azure, navigate to "Virtual Machines", select any that are listed, then click "Delete".
 - Checkmark the box "I have read and understand..."
 - Then click "Delete".
-_Repeat these steps until all listed are deleted._
+_Repeat these steps until all listed machines and supporting applications are deleted._
 <p align="center">
 <img src="https://i.imgur.com/T8VFNCO.jpg" height="80%" width="80%" alt="Azure Step 5-5"/>
 <img src="https://i.imgur.com/dkuz7TD.jpg" height="80%" width="80%" alt="Azure Step 5-5"/>
 </p>

-_Best way to check if all resources are gone is going to "All resources" from the Portal Home page to see if anything remains._
+_The best way to ensure all resources are removed is by navigating to "All resources" located on the Portal Home page to verify deletion._
 <p align="center">
 <img src="https://i.imgur.com/gVnbWJS.jpg" height="80%" width="80%" alt="Azure Step 5-5"/>
 </p>

 <h1><p align=center> Done!
 Good job! </p></h1>

-<h2><p align=center>Next Demonstration:<br><a href="https://github.com/terikaj/configure-ad">Configuring On-premises Active Directory within Azure VMs</a></p></h2>
+<h2><p align=center> Our Next Demonstration:<br><a href="https://github.com/terikaj/configure-ad">Configuring On-premises Active Directory within Azure VMs</a></p></h2>